Guadalupe Ortiz de Landázuri Fernández de Heredia: Life

 On 5 March 1951 - at Escrivá's invitation - she moved to Mexico to spread the message of Opus Dei.
 While there, Ortiz de Landázuri enrolled in a doctoral program in chemical sciences so she could continue what she had already started in Spain.
 In its capital she set up a student residence for university women, creating an environment conducive to serious study, healthy diversion, and friendship.
 She also helped establish the Montefalco School and other social projects aimed at improving opportunities for the local people.
 For example, together with a doctor friend, she created a mobile medical clinic that allowed them to go from house to house in poorer neighborhoods, providing both free medicine and medical tests.

-Ortiz de Landázuri relocated to Rome in 1956 in order to work with Escrivá in the governance of Opus Dei.
+Ortiz de Landázuri relocated to Rome in 1956 to work with Escrivá in the governance of Opus Dei.
 Not long after her arrival, she noted pain in her chest which turned out to be a serious heart condition, and she returned to Madrid for an operation.
 After partially recovering, she continued with her academic work, now in Spain.
 During this time, she began a research project on insulating refracting materials from rice husks; she won the prize Juan de la Cierva for this project and finally completed and defended her doctoral thesis on 8 July 1965.
 She also worked at the Ramiro de Maeztu Institute and then at the Women's School for Industrial Sciences where she took on a leadership position that she held for the next decade.
 From 1968, she also took part in the planning and establishment of the Center of Studies and Research of Domestic Sciences.

 In 1975, the doctors said it would be best for them to operate again, despite there being some risks.
 Ortiz de Landázuri left her Madrid home to check into the Clínica Universidad de Navarra where she was operated on 1 July.
-Though the surgery was successful, she developed a sudden failure in respiration which caused her death on 16 July at 6:30am; her mother died in the same clinic the next week on 23 July.
+Though the surgery was successful, she developed a sudden failure in respiration which caused her death on 16 July at 6:30 am; her mother died in the same clinic the next week on 23 July.
 Ortiz de Landázuri's remains were buried in Pamplona where she had died but were later transferred to Madrid on 5 October 2018.